JenniferEHoule/Circuit_Synthesis/README.md

     Jan.
 21, 2020.
 [Online].
 Available:
     https://www.sintef.no/projectweb/vectfit/downloads/vfut3/.

-[5] VA.
-Zadehgol, "A semi-analytic and cellular approach to rational system characterization
+[5] A. Zadehgol, "A semi-analytic and cellular approach to rational system characterization
     through equivalent circuits", Wiley IJNM, 2015.
 [Online]. https://doi.org/10.1002/jnm.2119

 [6] V. Avula and A. Zadehgol, "A Novel Method for Equivalent Circuit Synthesis from